DistributedProofreaders/guiguts-py/README.md

 3. Add `$HOME/.local/bin` to your `$PATH` if it isn't already.
 Restart your shell / terminal window to refresh the path.

 4. Type `guiguts` to run GG2.

+### Linux (Fedora)

+Instructions tested on Fedora Linux 42 (Workstation Edition).

+Fedora already has python3 installed.
+Note that python needs to be version 3.11 or above, and GG has been tested in versions up to 3.13.
+Fedora does not include the awthemes package (see step 2 below)

+1. Install pip, pipx, Tk & idle: `sudo dnf install pip pipx python3-tkinter python3-idle`

+2. Install awthemes package:

+    a.
+Download tcl-awthemes from https://sourceforge.net/projects/tcl-awthemes

+    b.
+Extract awthemes-10.4.0 and from that directory: `sudo cp -r * /usr/share/tk8.6/`

+3. Type `pipx install guiguts` (or `pipx upgrade guiguts` to upgrade from a previous version of GG2).

+4. Type `pipx ensurepath` to ensure `guiguts` will be on your PATH.

+5. Type `guiguts` to run GG2.

+(Depending on your exact setup you may need to run `setxkbmap`, which will trigger Fedora to offer to install the `setxkbmap` package.)

 ### Chromebook (after enabling Linux)